 Omitted Accounts Supporting documentation is required when a credit report with a balance greater than zero is omitted from the loan application.
 For example, evidence the account is paid in full at or prior to closing.
-If duplicate accounts or accounts that do not belong to the borrower were copied to the loan application and included in the DTI ratio, they may be omitted from Installment Debt Liabilities.
+If duplicate accounts or accounts that do not belong to the borrower were copied to the loan application and included in the DTI ratio, they may be omitted from Liabilities.
 Debts that are omitted will not be counted in the DTI.
-All installment debt that is not secured by a financial asset-including student loans, automobile loans, personal loans, and timeshares-must be considered part of the borrower's recurring monthly debt obligations if there are more than ten monthly payments remaining.
+Installment Debt All installment debt that is not secured by a financial asset-including student loans, automobile loans, personal loans, and timeshares-must be considered part of the borrower's recurring monthly debt obligations if there are more than ten monthly payments remaining.
 However, an installment debt with fewer monthly payments remaining also should be considered as a recurring monthly debt obligation if it significantly affects the borrower's ability to meet his or her credit obligations.
 Note: A timeshare account should be treated as an installment debt regardless of how it is reported on the credit report or other documentation (that is, even if reported as a mortgage loan).
 Lease Payments Lease payments must be considered as recurring monthly debt obligations regardless of the number of months remaining on the lease.
 This is because the expiration of a lease agreement for rental housing or an automobile typically leads to either a new lease agreement, the buyout of the existing lease, or the purchase of a new vehicle or house.
 Loans Secured by Financial Assets When a borrower uses his or her financial assets (life insurance policies, 401(k) accounts, individual retirement accounts, certificates of deposit, stocks, bonds, etc.) as security for a loan, the borrower has a contingent liability.
 The lender is not required to include this contingent liability as part of the borrower's recurring monthly debt obligations provided the lender obtains a copy of the applicable loan instrument that shows the borrower's financial asset as collateral for the loan.
 If the borrower intends to use the same asset to satisfy financial reserve requirements, the lender must reduce the value of the asset (the account balance, in most cases) by the proceeds from the secured loan and any related fees to determine whether the borrower has sufficient reserves.
 Open 30-Day Charge Accounts Open 30-day charge accounts require the balance to be paid in full every month.
 For open 30-day charge accounts that do not reflect a monthly payment on the credit report, or 30-day accounts that reflect a monthly payment that is identical to the account balance, lenders must verify borrower funds to cover the account balance.
 The verified funds must be in addition to any funds required for closing costs and reserves.
+Note: DU will include the balance of the 30-day charge accounts on the loan application in the Reserves Required to be Verified amount shown on the DU Underwriting Findings report.
+However, for transactions that do not require the verification of reserves, the balance of 30-day charge accounts in the Reserves Required to be Verified amount will be reduced by any cash out the borrower will receive through the transaction.
+If the borrower paid off the account balance prior to closing, the lender may provide proof of payoff in lieu of verifying funds to cover the account balance.